 Who Should Apply

-- Applicants must submit a completed and signed Application for the Youth in Care Tuition Bursary and Authorization for Release of Information to the Student Financial Aid and Awards Office;
+- A submitted, completed and signed Application for the Youth in Care Tuition Bursary and Authorization for Release of Information to the Student Financial Aid and Awards Office.

-- Applicants must be at least 18 years of age during the academic year of study;
+- Minimum 18 years of age during the academic year of study.

-- Applicants must be accepted into a JIBC certificate, diploma or degree for the upcoming semester OR be a continuing student and maintaining a minimum GPA of 2.00 each semester and registered in a program leading to the completion of a certificate, diploma or degree;
+- Accepted into a JIBC certificate, diploma or degree for the upcoming semester OR be a continuing student and maintaining a minimum GPA of 2.00 each semester and registered in a program leading to the completion of a certificate, diploma or degree.

-- Applicants must document financial need by completing the youth in care bursary application and signing the declaration.
-Supporting documentation may be requested to verify information contained in the application form;
+- Documented financial need by completing the Youth in Care Tuition Bursary application and signing the declaration.
+Supporting documentation may be requested to verify the information contained in the application form.

-- Applicants must have exhausted or been declared ineligible for Youth Education Assistance Fund.
+- Must have exhausted or been declared ineligible for Youth Education Assistance Fund.

 Terms of the Youth in Care Tuition Bursary

-- This bursary is part of the general student bursary fund and will be adjudicated within the constraints of the annual budget allocation;
+- Part of the general student bursary fund and will be adjudicated within the constraints of the annual budget allocation.

-- The bursary applies only to the tuition fees for the course; any other expenses necessary for participation in the course such as books, supplies, equipment rental, etc., must be paid by the student;
+- Applies only to the tuition fees for the course.
+Any other expenses necessary for participation in the course such as books, supplies, equipment rental, etc. must be paid by the student.

-- The bursary is not applicable for tuition in short-term professional training courses;
+- Not applicable for tuition in short-term professional training courses.

-Applicants must have exhausted or been declared ineligible for Youth Education Assistance Fund.
+- Applicants must have exhausted or been declared ineligible for the Youth Education Assistance Fund.